contextium

 Open and run /project

-Open the repo in Claude Code (or your agent of choice) and start the Loop.
-The rules, skills, and hooks are already in place.
+Open the repo in Claude Code, Gemini, Codex, Cursor, or Copilot and start the Loop.
+The rules, commands, and hooks are already in place.

 3